 What We Do

-Our main emphases are on mobility impairments, such as paraplegics and quadriplegics, hearing impairment and early warning of blood glucose issues for Type I diabetics.
+Our main emphases are on mobility impairments, such as paraplegics and quadriplegics, PTSD and early warning of blood glucose issues for Type I diabetics.

 These dogs are skilled to do many tasks that are difficult for those with mobility impairment, including: